Quasi-normal Modes of Static Spherically Symmetric Black Holes in $f(R)$ Theory: General equations for theories

 where $\kappa^2 = 8\pi$.
 Varying this action with respect to the metric $g_{\mu\nu}$ yields the equation of motion~\cite{Myung},

 It is known that Eq.~(\ref{eom of f(R)}) has a constant curvature solution, $R = \bar{R}$.
 In that case, the above equation takes the form

 Taking its trace gives

-Since our main goal here is to study perturbations of the Schwarzschild black hole, we focus only on such models of $f(R)$ that have $\bar{R} = 0$ as a root of Eq.~(\ref{Constraint on f(R) due to zero curvature}).
+Since our objective here is to study perturbations of the Schwarzschild black hole, we focus only on such models of $f(R)$ that have $\bar{R} = 0$ as a root of Eq.~(\ref{Constraint on f(R) due to zero curvature}).
 It is straightforward to verify that GR is but one example of such theories.

 Since our main goal is to look for deviations from GR, we will separately track the GR part of the $f(R)$ action, namely, the $R$ term.
 Therefore, we will express the Lagrangian as